David D. Doyle, Jr.

 Honors Office Coordinator

-Camille Aucoin is currently a senior undergraduate Electrical Engineering & Mathematics major at SMU.
-She has been a member of the UHP since Fall 2013 and assumed the role of Office Coordinator in Fall 2014.
+Micah Oxner, born and raised in Memphis, TN, is currently a second year undergraduate Mechanical Engineering major with a specialization in Biomedical Engineering and a minor in Health Sciences.
+She has been a member of the UHP since Fall 2016 and assumed the role of Office Coordinator in Fall 2017.

 Where to Find Us: